lwlss/MacPherson_2020/WEEKLYREPORTS.md

-# Simulating mtDNA Population Dynamics in Patients with Mitochondrial Disease
+# Mathematical modelling of single cell mtDNA population dynamics

 ## During this project I hope to: